Distance Sensor#

 distance sensor

-Which Distance Sensor to use, configured in the Devices window.
+The Distance Sensor to use.
+Choose from the Distance Sensors configured in the Devices window.

 object size